 Whether you prefer your cocktail made with rum, tequila or mezcal, there’s a wide range of spirits to choose from.
 As well as a more familiar choice of gins, wines and beers.

 On this occasion I decided to drink wine with my meal, and had a lovely crisp Argentinian Pinot Grigio.
-Mark was going to be driving us back from the station so he stuck to Pepsi.
 But Bodega can also mix up some delicious mocktails, which I’ve tried on previous visits.
 For example, the Hummingbird is a mix of strawberries, lime, watermelon syrup and pomegranate, topped up with soda.

 And because all of the Bitters n Twisted venues have joined the campaign to ‘Ditch the Straw’, most drinks are served without a straw as standard.
 If you request a straw, or order an icefilled drink like a Caipirinha, the straw will be a biodegradable one.